 University Seminars - Information for Students

-For more than a decade, the University Seminar (USEM) program has provided an opportunity for first-year students to take unique two-credit seminar style courses in a variety of fields.
+For more than a decade, the University Seminar (USEM) program has provided an opportunity for students to take unique two-credit seminar style courses in a variety of fields.
 Student participation in a University Seminar should foster a love of learning with the goal of igniting a spark of enthusiasm for a particular subject.
 It is expected that these courses will help students develop critical thinking skills and explore new ideas in an environment that encourages interactive learning and intensive discussion.
-University Seminars offer the chance to take a course with an instructor from a school outside of their own, or on a topic that would not typically be found within a single course of study.
+University Seminars offer students the chance to take a course with an instructor from a school outside of their own, or on a topic that would not typically be found within a single course of study.

 University Seminars are offered during both the fall and spring semesters and are reserved for first-year students, except with instructor permission.
 The seminars are capped at 18 students, and are each two-credits.
 University Seminars are offered during both the fall and spring semesters and are reserved for first-year students, except with instructor permission.
 The seminars are capped at 18 students, and are each two-credits.
 Beginning with the Fall 2023 semester, University Seminars will be reserved for both second- and first-year students.

 You can enroll in a University Seminar through the Student Information System (SIS) the same way you enroll for any other course.
 Search for class mnemonic “USEM.”